KacperKotlewski/The-CLI-tool/schematized dotEnv example.md

 # - Type:         this is a type
 # - Regex:        this is a regex - default None
 # - Props:        Required, Generate, Hidden <- list of props, default None
+# - Error:        this is an error message - default None
 FIELD_NAME=Default_value
 ```